alvianzf/alvianzf/README.md

 -------

 #### About Me
-I'm a technology enthusiast with a passion for teaching.
-My goal is to see Indonesia brimming with tech talent, and I'm eager to collaborate on innovative ideas to make this a reality.
-I have a strong interest in React, Golang, Python for data, and Node.js.
+I'm Ary, a passionate technology enthusiast dedicated to fostering tech talent in Indonesia.
+My goal is to cultivate a thriving community of developers by collaborating on innovative projects.
+I'm particularly interested in React for frontend development, Golang for backend solutions, leveraging Python for data analysis, and exploring the versatility of Node.js.

 #### ⚙️ Skills
 | Programming Language | Proficiency |